Contingency Reserve Fund (CRF)

 No evidence of EV plans

-The typical strata building in Langley sees a special levy approximately every 2.2 years, based on 35+ samples.
+About 51% of strata buildings in Langley had an approved special levy within the last two years, based on 35+ samples.

 Approximately 97% of sampled strata buildings in Langley have a stated restriction on short-term rentals.

-The most commonly reported amenities in Langley are Party / amenity room (found in 49% of buildings) and Bike storage (40%).
-Gym / fitness room appears in 17% of sampled buildings.
+The most commonly reported amenities in Langley are Party / Amenity room (found in 51% of buildings) and Bike Storage (46%).
+Gym / Fitness Room appears in 20% of sampled buildings.

 The statistics above are a starting point.
 Every strata building has its own document package - hundreds of pages covering finances, insurance, bylaws, and building condition.
 It’s the only way to truly understand what you’re buying into.